 10. Make sure your fridge is clean before you leave

-Eat up any food that will expire or perish before your trip to prevent waste.
+Eat up any food that will expire or perish before your trip to prevent waste and unpleasant smells.

 11. Clean your bathroom and wash your bed sheets before your leave